 How to Grow and Brew Your Own Tea at Home

 In recent years we have seen more and more interest in growing tea and with hundreds of succesful home tea growers up and down the country the humble tea plant is hardier than you might think.
 Originating in high and quite cold areas of the himalyas, Tea plants have actually been grown in the UK for hundreds of years.
-Winston Churchill looked at growing tea as part of the Dig for Victory campaign and more recently we are very proud to be suppliers of tea plants to Scotlands first tea plantation. .
+Winston Churchill looked at growing tea as part of the Dig for Victory campaign and there are now a number of successful tea plantations in the UK from cornwall to wales.

 Tea plants are surprisingly hardy